roboconf/roboconf.github.io/en/user-guide/roboconf-dsl.md

 	# imports: LB.port (optional), LB.ip;
 	#
 	# ... then an Apache instance would need at least one LB instance somewhere.

-	# Imports may also reference variables from other applications
-	imports: external Lamp.lb-ip;
 }
 </code></pre>

 Notice that exported variables are prefixed by the component (or the facet) name that defined them.
 As an example, if a component Tomcat exports **port** and **ip**, and that another component wants to import them, it will need to import **Tomcat.port** and **Tomcat.ip**.
 Same thing if the variables are exported by a facet.

-For more information about external imports, read [this page](inter-application-dependencies.html).

 ## Facets